4sily/rate-limiter-cpp/README.md

 # What can be improved here

+TL;DR: A lot.
+This is merely a "proof-of-concept" implementation made in a "quick-and-dirty" manner.

+Some specific things to do:

 + Turn this console application into the static/dynamic library
 + Move tests to the separate library/application
 + Use some of the existing testing frameworks in that library/applicaton